content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/git/git-initializing-and-pushing-repository.md

 ## 2.2 Creating a Local Repository using GitBash Command Line

--   They are two ways to create a local repository using Gitbash command line.
+-   There are two ways to create a local repository using Gitbash command line.
 -   Now run the commands in the following sequence.

 **Method 1:**